 - Do support recovery as an ongoing process

 - Do not cover up, lie, or make excuses for your loved one’s behavior

 - Do not argue with your loved one.
 It might increase their feelings of guilt and prevents them from having a rational conversation.

 - Do not feel guilty or responsible; it is not your fault

-Remember that you or your loved one cannot stop this diet pill addiction without help.
-Your loved one might promise you they will quit on their own, but more often than not, it does not work.
+- Remember that you or your loved one cannot stop this diet pill addiction without help.
+Your loved one might promise you they will quit on their own, but more often it may or may not work.
 It is hard to know what to do or say.
 If you need help, call us and we will connect you with the right people and resources to guide you and your loved one toward a healthy recovery.

 The Bottom Line: You Can Beat Diet Pill Addiction

 If you’ve reached this point it is hard to deny the fact that you’re serious about beating your diet pill addiction, and that is something to have pride in and celebrate.
 Your life matters and there is no reason why you should allow a drug to dictate the rest of your life when help is available.